takuya0206/ganttchart_generator/README.md

  - How do I change the color of charts?

 The color of charts can not be changed as you like.
-In the current specification,  Show Color Indication is the function related to change of color, which shows .
+In the current specification,  Show Color Indication is the function related to change of color, which shows blue means "completed" or "not yet start," yellow means "in progress," and red means "delayed".

  - How does the workload column works?